Home

 Amy outlived her husband by nearly four decades.
 She resided in Fairchance, Fayette County, and was a member of the Free Methodist Church in town.

-In 1956, Amy resided in the Weimer Nursing Home of Fairchance.
+In 1956, afflicted with kidney disease in addition to breast cancer, Amy was admitted to the Weimer Nursing Home of Fairchance.